olizzh0105/review-data-source-analysis/README.md

 # Review Data Source Assessment and Cross-Platform Review Analysis

-This project evaluates and analyzes user-review data sources for downstream sentiment and product analysis.
+This project evaluates and analyzes user-review data sources for downstream sentiment, product-feedback, and business analysis.

 The project is organized into two phases:

 - **Phase I – Data Source Assessment:** evaluates Amazon, Google Play Store, and Apple App Store from business, technical, and practical perspectives.
 - **Phase II – Large-Scale Collection and Analysis:** builds matched Google Play Store and Apple App Store review datasets and conducts data-quality, app-level, category-level, and issue-level cross-platform analysis.

 Phase I identified Google Play Store as the strongest initial source for a recurring review-data workflow.

-Phase II expands the analysis by using both Google Play Store and Apple App Store in parallel to understand differences in ratings, review quality, metadata availability, review timing, and product-issue patterns.
+Phase II expands the project by using Google Play Store and Apple App Store in parallel to understand differences in ratings, review quality, metadata availability, review timing, and product-issue patterns.

 > [!NOTE]
 > **Phase I Recommendation: Google Play Store**